 This process is common in locations including the Netherlands, Hong Kong and Singapore.

 How do SafeLane’s marine unexploded ordnance services support dredging operations?

 Unexploded ordnance (UXO) poses a threat in the marine space.
-Munitions, bombs, grenades and sea mines may have been used historically to target a harbour or a docks and UXO including chemical munitions have been dumped at sea.
+Munitions, bombs, grenades and sea mines may have been used historically to target a harbour and docks, and ordnance including chemical munitions have been dumped at sea.